 The role of the group at Vodafone is to look ahead — to have a three-year horizon and not be held back by the immediate pressure of meeting the next quarter’s targets.
 This, and our federated structure, enables a longer-term and holistic perspective, which is crucial for any successful digital transformation journey.
 We also held talks with leaders outside the telco industry for inspiration and direction.

 A lot of our early work was under the radar.
 As the initial investment was low, we could avoid committees and consensus thinking — we just needed to convince our colleagues in the markets that change was good for everyone.
-We achieved this in two steps:
+We achieved this in three steps:

 1. Insourcing and consolidating technology